Dec 23, 2025 · 7 min read

 When designing the Proxus Edge Computing platform, we built Store and Forward deeply into the core architecture, rather than bolting it on as an afterthought.

 A Proxus Edge Gateway utilizes an incredibly fast, internal Write-Ahead Log (WAL).
-This means:
+Buffering capacity depends on storage and data volume:

-Never rely solely on in-memory buffers (RAM) for critical data.
+For critical data, avoid relying solely on in-memory buffers (RAM).
 If the server loses power during a network outage, RAM buffers are erased.
-Always ensure your Edge Gateway persists its Store and Forward buffer to a physical solid-state drive (SSD).
+Ensure the Edge Gateway can persist its Store and Forward buffer to a physical solid-state drive (SSD).

 Conclusion

-Hoping that your factory's internet connection will never drop is not an engineering strategy.
+Hoping that your factory's internet connection will rarely drop is not an engineering strategy.

-In industrial environments, network volatility is a guarantee.
+In industrial environments, network volatility is common.
 By deploying Store and Forward architectures via robust Edge Gateways, manufacturers can decouple their local machine reliability from their wide-area network stability.
-The result is a highly continuous, resilient, and trustworthy data pipeline—no matter what happens to the cloud.
+The result is a highly continuous, resilient, and trustworthy data pipeline - no matter what happens to the cloud.